 - Includes remote support from licensed Jabra Enhance audiologists and a 3-year warranty with loss-and-damage coverage.

 The Enhance Select 300 hits the sweet spot of battery life, sound quality, and human support.
 Its 30-hour rating is among the longest of any OTC model, so even heavy Bluetooth users wonβt run flat before bedtime.
 The included remote-audiologist fine-tuning is what separates it from cheaper self-fit-only devices.
+See how it stacks up against the Select 500 and Enhance Plus in our Jabra hearing aids review.

 2. Lexie B2 Powered by Bose β Best Value Rechargeable